Super Lawyers

 Litigator Awards

-Tort lawsuits against CVS tend to reflect this 2-part business model.
-Tort lawsuits against CVS tend to fall into 2 general categories, each of which relates to a different part of the CVS business: (1) premises liability suits, (2) malpractice suits for medication errors, and a lawsuit alleging a link between Tylenol and autism.
+Tort lawsuits against CVS tend to reflect this two-part business model.
+Tort lawsuits against CVS tend to fall into two general categories, each of which relates to a different part of the CVS business: (1) premises liability or “slip and fall” suits, and (2) malpractice suits for medication errors.

 All CVS locations have significant retail shopping store components.
-The CVS retail stores are very high-volume with lots of individual customers conducting numerous small transactions.
+The CVS retail stores are very high-volume, with numerous individual customers conducting multiple small transactions.
 Compared to other retailers like Home Depot, CVS retail stores do not have any particularly hazardous features or potentially deadly merchandise.

-However, busy CVS locations can often be host to a large number of customers going in and out daily.
+However, busy CVS locations can often be host to a large number of customers coming and going daily.
 This level of inbound and outbound customer traffic alone puts CVS at risk so it is not surprising that premises liability is the most common type of tort action that CVS defends.
+In fact, CVS defends four times as many “slip and fall” or premises liability lawsuits as it does prescription error lawsuits.

 CVS Medication Error Lawsuits

-CVS stores fill over a billion medication prescriptions every year across the U.S. When filling prescriptions, CVS pharmacies as functioning as healthcare providers which means they can be sued for medical malpractice.
+CVS stores fill over a billion medication prescriptions every year across the U.S. When filling prescriptions, CVS pharmacies function as healthcare providers, which means they can be sued for medical malpractice.
 Malpractice lawsuits against CVS always involve some type of prescription medication error.
-Medication negligence by pharmacies falls into one of two major subtypes: (1) dispensing the wrong drug; and (2) harmful drug interactions.
+Medication negligence by pharmacies falls into one of two major subtypes: (1) dispensing the wrong drug, and (2) harmful drug interactions.

-These sorts of filling mistakes happen a lot, but 9 times out of 10 the error is relatively harmless.
-Even if the pharmacy gives you the wrong drug or the wrong dose it is usually not going to hurt or kill you.
-When dispensing errors do cause actual harm or adverse side effects, they are often short-lived and no permanent injuries are involved.
+These sorts of filling mistakes happen a lot, but 9 times out of 10, the error is relatively harmless.
+Even if the pharmacy gives you the wrong drug or the wrong dose, it is usually not going to hurt or kill you.
+When dispensing errors cause actual harm or adverse side effects, they are often short-lived, and no permanent injuries are involved.
+Our lawyers receive numerous calls from people who are very angry about what “could” have happened.
+This is understandable.
+But it does not make for a very strong claim.

 Most prescription error cases against CVS involve situations where the wrong drug results in a few days or weeks of physical distress and maybe a short hospital stay with no long-lasting health consequences.
 As a result, these cases tend to have a lower value.